maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 4. Add in the `[[todo]]` [question block](../Authoring/Question_blocks/Static_blocks.md).
 5. Caschat page now saves question variables and general feedback back into the question.
 Fixes issue #984.
 6. Confirm support for Maxima 5.46.0 and 5.47.0.
+7. Shape of brackets surrounding matrix/var matrix input types now matches question level option for matrix parentheses.
+(TODO: possible option to change shape at the input level?)

 Support the use of a [comma as the decimal separator](Syntax_numbers.md)
 1. (Done) Mechanism for Maxima to output LaTeX.
-2. Mechanism to output expressions as they should be typed.
+2. (Done) Mechanism to output expressions as they should be typed.
 3. Input parsing mechanism.
+4. (Done) Question wide option for decimal separator added.
+TODO: how to give access to this?

 TODO: